arcos26/wsh_marc2003/README.md

 ##Updates

 Unlike previous versions, updates must be downloaded manually.
 Just extract the whole **wsh_marc2003** folder and overwrite the old one.
-On the rare occassion a script inside a panel needs updating, it will be mentioned on the releases page.
+On the rare occasion a script inside a panel needs updating, it will be mentioned on the releases page.

 ##Changes from previous versions